why do tv shows like insatiable continue to get produced?

 Creator Lauren Gussis responded to criticism by writing on Twitter that the show is based on her own personal experiences.
 At the age of 13, Gussis developed an eating disorder, “and the kind of rage that makes you want to do dark things”.
 But when there are approximately 70 million sufferers of eating disorders worldwide, would it not have been wiser to have a storyline about a fat women who has a healthy relationship with food, people and her body, without becoming thin?

-On the matter, Tom Quinn, Director of External Affairs at eating disorder charity Beat, explains that programmes that “promote the idealisation of thinness are likely to cause distress for people suffering from an eating disorder and could be triggering”.
+On the matter, Tom Quinn, Director of External Affairs at eating disorder charity Beat, explains that programs that “promote the idealization of thinness are likely to cause distress for people suffering from an eating disorder and could be triggering”.

 The glorification of thinness is not all that Insatiable promotes.
 In the trailer, as Patty walks towards the camera, men can be seen staring at her backside in the background.
 It then cuts to her friend, who is ecstatic.
 This not only suggests this is what a desirable women looks like, but what a women truly craves is to be ogled by men.